Avi-python/History/README.md

 # History
-This repository will store all my old coding program.
-Because There are my good old days.
+This repository will stores all my old coding programs.
+Because They are my good old days.